aishee-das/project/proposal/proposal.md

 #### A comparison graph of critic score and global sales (x variable = critic score, y variable = global sales) and how they relate to each other using a line graph.

+This plot will show the relationship between critic score and global sales.
+It will help visualize how critic score affects global sales - if critic score has an effect on global sales either negatively or positively.

 #### code and plotting

 ``` r